LetianY/LetianY/README.md

 ### Hi, I’m **Letian** @LetianY
 - ScM Data Science student at Brown University (Sep 2023 - May 2025).
 - Bachelor of Engineering in FinTech at the Chinese University of Hong Kong (Sep 2018 - Dec 2022).
-- Last summer, I was at Goldman Sachs FICC & Equity quant strats team (June to August 2024).
+- I am now a full-time quant strategist at Goldman Sachs Equities Synthetic Products Group.
 After obtaining my Bachelor's degree, I worked at Natixis APAC Data & Innovation - Centre of Excellence as Data Science Trainee (Mar to July 2023).
 My first internship was at the data team of the Laboratory for AI-Powered Financial Technologies Limited (HKAIFT) from Mar to Dec 2022.
 - I am super interested in the field of machine learning, optimization and applied mathematics!
 - I used to be a member and contributor of **[WISE CUHK](https://wisecuhk.github.io/)** to share ideas and spread knowledge with peers at CUHK.
 And I'm always passionate about and dedicated to data science related projects for social good.
 Join this **[telegram channel](https://t.me/%20QqWKFEImyq8wZjY1)** for my personal machine learning & data science knowledge sharing if you are interested.
 - Some of my favorite artists & writers: Ryuichi Sakamoto, Camus, Rilke, Krishnamurti, Pina, the Beatles.
 I am into contemporary dance and photograph these years.